 I’m nothing if not frugal, and summer vacation is no exception!
 When the kids are home, and we want to do something great, I know we don’t have to spend a small fortune.
-Here are some of my favourite frugal summer fun adventures, and some new experiences I hope to check off this summer.
+Here are some of my favourite free and cheap ideas for summer adventures, and some new experiences I hope to check off this summer.

-This is a favorite for our family.
-I’m a huge dinosaur fan, as is my 7-year-old, and we all love mini golf.
-We make a day of it by visiting family who live in Niagara Falls and then golfing in the evening.
+This is a favourite for our family.
+I’m a huge dinosaur fan, as is my 7-year-old, and we all love mini-golf.
+We make a day of it by visiting family who lives in Niagara Falls and then golfing in the evening.
 The giant, steaming volcano is best experienced at dusk or later.
 The whole course can take anywhere from 1-2 hours to complete, my less-skilled golfers take longer, but the time seems to fly by when you’re surrounded by dinosaurs and a jungle atmosphere, complete with sound effects!

 Admission: Museum: $4 per child aged 1-12, and $2 for anyone 12+, kids under 1 are free.

 Gage Park is free!

 Elora is another new addition to our summer bucket list, so much so that I didn’t know the quarry and the gorge were two different spots.
 Newbie!
 I’m looking forward to hiking the Gorge and absorbing the scenery from 22m above the water.
 The hiking trail is fenced off, which puts my mind at ease for taking the kids that high, and I can’t wait to have all of us experience something for the first time together.
 My kids are excited to try the tubing and then make our way over to the quarry for a swim in the emerald green waters.
 As I mentioned, this is on the ‘to do list’ which means my info is from friends and research, so be sure to do your own research before heading out.
 This is a great free and cheap summer idea!